DenisCarriere/geocoder/README.md

 (37.3860517, -122.0838511)
 ```

-Now lets use Geocoder to do the same task.
+Now lets use Geocoder to do the same task

 ```python
 >>> import geocoder